ros2/ros2_documentation/source/Tutorials/Tf2/Introduction-To-Tf2.rst

 Installing the Demo
 -------------------

-Let's start by getting any dependencies and compiling the demo package.
+Let's start by installing the demo package and its dependencies.

 .. code-block:: console